Corporate Governance Statement

 Apart from this, HUGO BOSS AG has not been notified of any other shareholders holding more than 10% of the voting rights.

-In fiscal year 2013, HUGO BOSS AG was notified of two voting rights announcements pursuant to Sec.
+In fiscal year 2014, HUGO BOSS AG was notified of 16 voting rights announcements pursuant to Sec.
 21 (1) and Sec.
 22 of the German Securities Trading Act (WpHG).
-Information concerning the majority shareholder
+The respective voting rights announcements are published on the internet at group.hugoboss.com/en/investor-relations/financial-releases and are also disclosed in the annual financial statements of HUGO BOSS AG for the fiscal year 2014.

 The Company has not received any other notifications from shareholders who hold 3% or more of the voting rights in HUGO BOSS AG.